 When shopping for a mower you will need to understand your needs for it.
-To view our top-rated options be sure to check out our recommended mowers page.
-We rank our top options in cordless and corded mowers as well as let you know what to look for in a good mower.
+To view our top-rated options be sure to check our article on The Best Electric Lawn Mowers.
+We cover all of the best options for electric lawn mowers as well as let you know what to look for in a good mower.

 Please filter all of this information through your own personal yard and mowing needs.
 Only you know what will suit your situation the best.
 I hope this guide has helped you form a starting point to compare the costs involved in either electric or gas models for your needs.

-In summary, electric models may be a little bit more expensive with their initial investment, but they will require substantially less upkeep, maintenance costs, fuel costs, while also being environmentally friendly and much easier to use.
+In summary, electric models may be a little bit more expensive in the initial investment, but they will require substantially less upkeep, maintenance costs, electricity and fuel costs, while also being environmentally friendly and much easier to use.
 Happy shopping and happy mowing!

 Visit our Recommended Tools page to see what we recommend for electric options for the most used yard tools